vvvm23/vdvae/README.md

 ## Modifications
 - Replacing default residual connections with ReZero connections (see citations).
 Might enable faster convergence at larger depths.
+- Replacing Mixture of Logistics output and loss with simple MSE reconstruction and KL loss, more weighted towards reconstruction loss.
+    - May implement MoL in the future, when experimenting on more complex distributions

 ## Task List
 - [x] Basic architecture